-At the one-mile mark, you head into Refrigerator canyon where the trail levels off for a short time.
+At the one-mile mark, you head into Refrigerator Canyon where the trail levels off for a short time.
 It’s shaded and a great time to catch your breath.

 You’ll next head into the notorious Walter’s Wiggles, 21 short but steep switchbacks where you’ll gain 250 feet of elevation.

 After owning Walter’s Wiggles, you will immediately reach Scout Lookout which offers incredible views (and porta-potties).
-Many people choose to end their hike here because the next half mile will test you physically and mentally.
+Many people choose to end their hike here because the next half mile will test them physically and mentally.

 The Hog’s Back is the famous chain section of the hike.
 Here you’ll complete the last half mile of Angel’s Landing.
 You will literally be hanging on to chains bolted into the mountain wall on a surface not more than a few feet wide at some places.

-This is also a great place to people watch, or listen.
+This is also a great place to people watch or listen.
 Everyone is scared and you can hear people encouraging themselves to keep going.
 It’s awesome!
 You feel a real sense of community when you all reach the top.